 Kevin was elected a Full member by the Guild of Railway Artists on the 30 September 2018 by the Guild Council at Kidderminster Railway Museum, Kidderminster Railway Station on the Severn Valley Railway.

-He regards it as an honour to be a Full member of the prestigious Guild and it gives him more credibility as a Railway Artist.
+He regards it as an honour to be a Full member of the prestigious Guild and it has given him more credibility as a Railway Artist.

 Kidderminster Railway Museum is now the headquarters of the Guild Of Railway Artists

-As a music lover from the swinging 60s, Kevin has created many montages including the symphonic band The Moody Blues formed in the 1960s.
+As a music lover from the swinging 60s, Kevin has created many montages paintings relating to the symphonic band The Moody Blues formed in the 1960s.